feder1402/chatmate/knowledge/structured/New Associate Training/New Associate Scripts.md

-The document titled "Getting Started Right: New Associate Scripts" provides a guide for new associates on how to start their journey with PPLSI, including scripts for reaching out to contacts and handling objections.
-Here is the extracted content:
+This document titled "Getting Started Right: New Associate Scripts" provides a guide for new associates for things to do when they are just starting.

+This document also provides scripts for reaching out to contacts and handling objections.

 ---

-### Getting Started Right: New Associate Scripts
+### Getting Started Right

 **Make a list of your 10 closest contacts:**
 - This list includes the people who always help you out (e.g., your mom, sister, best friend).
 - These individuals form your "hot list" of contacts.

 **Membership/Opportunity Focused:**
-- **Message to your top 10 prospects (those who are very familiar with you):**
+- **Message to send to your top 10 prospects (those who are very familiar with you):**
   - "Hey ________, I am starting a new business, and there’s something I want to show you.
 I figure you may or may not be interested, but it will only take a few minutes.
 If I send you a 3-minute video, will you watch it for me?
 Text me back when you watch it."

-- **Message to other people on your list, along with the link to the resource (PPLSIProtect.com):**
+- **Message to send to other people on your list, along with the link to the resource (PPLSIProtect.com):**
   - "________, you may or may not be interested, but there’s something I want to show you.
 It will only take a few minutes.
 If I send you a 3-minute video, will you watch it?"

 **Dealing with Objections:**